Selecionar página

 This proactive approach, grounded in a solid understanding of how heavy-load resistance idlers and sprockets wear, allows you to plan your maintenance interventions.
 You can order parts before they are desperately needed, schedule downtime for a convenient time, and replace components as a matched system, ensuring you get the maximum possible life out of your entire undercarriage investment.

-The final, and perhaps most commercially significant, check involves shifting your perspective from that of a parts buyer to that of an asset manager.
+A final, and perhaps most commercially significant, check involves shifting your perspective from that of a parts buyer to that of an asset manager.
 The purchase of heavy-load resistance idlers and sprockets is not a one-time expense; it is an investment in your machine's future productivity.
 The initial price tag on a component is only one small part of a much larger financial equation.
 A truly savvy manager focuses on the Total Cost of Ownership (TCO), which provides a far more accurate picture of the long-term economic impact of their purchasing decisions.
 This evaluation necessarily includes a thorough assessment of the supplier themselves.

 Além do preço: Calculating Long-Term Value